Domain Controller

 mv /etc/samba/smb.conf /etc/samba/smb.conf.orig

-Provision the Samba AD, giving your desired password for the Administrator:
+Provision the Samba AD, giving your desired password for the Administrator (Done with CopyFiles):

 samba-tool domain provision --use-rfc2307 --interactive

-These lines are added by the EditSMB script to the [global] section of /etc/samba/smb.conf
+Add these lines to the [global] section of /etc/samba/smb.conf (Done with CopyFiles)

 winbind nss info = rfc2307